June 2020 lunar eclipse

-A penumbral lunar eclipse occurred at the Moon’s descending node of orbit on Friday, June 5, 2020, with an umbral magnitude of −0.4036.
+A penumbral lunar eclipse occurred at the Moon's descending node of orbit on Friday, June 5, 2020, with an umbral magnitude of −0.4036.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A penumbral lunar eclipse occurs when part or all of the Moon's near side passes into the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 Occurring about 2.8 days after perigee (on June 2, 2020, at 23:40 UTC), the Moon's apparent diameter was larger.

 This eclipse was the second of four penumbral lunar eclipses in 2020, with the others occurring on January 10, July 5, and November 30.

+The eclipse coincided with June's full moon, popularly known in North America as the "Strawberry Moon," a name tied to the wild strawberries that ripen in the early weeks of summer in the Northern Hemisphere.
+At maximum, roughly 57 percent of the Moon's disc had entered the penumbra.

+The eclipse was not visible from most of North or South America, since it occurred while the Moon was below the horizon there; the Rome-based Virtual Telescope Project streamed a live online broadcast of the eclipse for viewers unable to see it in person from their own location.

 Visibility

 The eclipse was completely visible over east Africa, eastern Europe, Asia, and Australia, seen rising over west Africa, Europe, and eastern South America and setting over northeast Asia and the western Pacific Ocean.